Ela160403/LCM-website/README.md

 # LCM Tower - Interactive Learning Tool

 ## Overview
 LCM Tower is an interactive web-based tool designed to help students learn and visualize the concept of Least Common Multiple (LCM).
-The application provides engaging activities such as building towers, coloring mosaics, and solving puzzles to discover the LCM of two numbers.
+The application provides engaging activities such as building towers, filling pie charts, and solving puzzles to discover the LCM of two numbers.

 ## Features
 - **Interactive Towers**: Build towers by entering multiples of two numbers and find their LCM interactively.
-- **Color-the-Mosaic Activity**: Visualize multiples of two numbers and their LCM through a coloring activity.
+- **Pie Chart Activity**: Fill pie charts by entering multiples for two numbers.
+Each correct multiple fills a slice, and the LCM is revealed when both pies are full.
 - **Number Tiles Puzzle**: Drag and drop tiles to match multiples and find the LCM.
 - **Dynamic Number Generation**: Generate random numbers or manually input numbers to explore their LCM.
 - **Hard Mode**: Challenge yourself with double-digit numbers and apply the GCD to simplify the problem.